WOMEN’S RIGHTS, TRANS RIGHTS & THE LAW

 What rights do trans people currently have under UK Law?

-The Gender Recognition Act 2004 (GRA) requires that a person with a Gender Recognition Certificate (GRC) is treated, in law, as their acquired gender.
+The Gender Recognition Act 2004 (GRA) requires that a person with a Gender Recognition Certificate (GRC) is treated, in law, as their acquired gender in most circumstances.
 If a person wishes to change their legal gender, they must apply for a GRC.
 This act was brought in primarily to give transsexual people the legal right to marry.
-This was necessary, as same-sex marriage was not lawful at that time.
+This was necessary as same-sex marriage was not lawful at that time.

 Applying for a GRC requires a diagnosis of ‘gender dysphoria’.
 It also requires the person to ‘live as the opposite sex’ for two years.
 The application has a fee of £140, for which financial assistance is available.
 There is no requirement to transition in any other way, or to undergo surgery or take hormones.